pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 ## `-lmath48`

 math48 has been imported into classic from the newlib.
 It provides a 48 bit number, with an 8 bit exponent and a 40 bit mantissa.
-It utilises the alternate register set and such can't run on all classic targets
+It utilises the alternate register set and such can't run on all classic targets.

 math48 can be used with both sccz80 and zsdcc and is marginally faster than genmath.

-## Machine specific libraries

-* `-lmathz88 -fp-mode=z88` 6 bytes.
-8 bit exponent, 32 bit mantissa.
-Cambridge z88
-* `-lmz` 6 bytes.
-8 bit exponent, 32 bit mantissa.
-ZX Spectrum, ZX81
-* `-lcpcmath` 6 bytes.
-8 bit exponent, 32 bit mantissa.
-Amstrad CPC

-All of these libraries use the floating point package located in the machine's ROM.
-This can result in a compact binary
+## `-lbbc_math` - (40 bit maths library from BBC BASIC for z80)

+The BBC maths library provides a 32 bit mantissa and 8 bit exponent.
+It's the same library as the native maths library on the z88.
+It can be linked with the options: `-fp-mode=z88 -lbbc_math`.
+It can be used on ix/iy switched platforms with `-fp-mode=z88 -lbbc_math_iy`.

 ## `-lmbf32` - (Microsoft 32 bit library)